bjoernh2000/Airbnblite/README.md

 README
 =================================
 ## What is Airbnblite
 This small project imitates Airbnb, but just as a lite version.
 You can signup to be a member to apply for properties, or a renter that rents out their properties.
 I used Flask sessions to keep track of whether someone is logged in or not.
+HTML is used for the websites under templates, and Mongodb keeps track of properties, users and who is a renter.

 ## Initialization and packages
 Python